Living Conditions in Togo

 Togolese are extremely social, and most social activities center around community events.

 Many Togolese love to chat, sing, dance, and be together.
-Various ceremonies and “fêtes” (festivals) are held throughout the year and Volunteer attendance is greatly appreciated.
+Various ceremonies (such as weddings and funerals) and “fêtes” (festivals) are held throughout the year, and Volunteer attendance is greatly appreciated.

-While contact with other Volunteers is limited by distance and transportation, host families, counterparts, neighbors, and other community members usually provide Volunteers with the bulk of their social life.
-If Volunteers are open and friendly, their social life will likely be as busy as they care to make it.
+While visits to other Volunteers can sometimes be limited by distance and transportation, host families, counterparts, neighbors, and other community members usually provide Volunteers with the bulk of their social life.
+If Volunteers are open and friendly, they are likely to be invited to social events, ceremonies and festivals, which can be great opportunities for cultural exchange (as well as fun).

 Professionalism, appearance, dress, and behavior